jorgenmk/ntn-docs/readme.md

 Using the same modem_shell application and a cellular NTN operator SIM card, the same procedure should work connecting to a real satellite.

-The callbox has a web GUI page that displays logs and device connection information at its ip address: `http://<callbox ip>/`.
+The callbox has a web GUI page that displays logs and device connection information at its IP address: `http://<callbox ip>/`.

 # Missing:
 - Public link to ntn mfw
 - Public link to mosh ntn build
-- Images of connection coax / usb